Chinese Car Brands

 One of the largest Chinese car manufacturers is the Beijing Automotive Group holding company, which owns hundreds of brands.
 It is known internationally as BAIC Group and is owned by the Beijing Municipal Government.
 The main subsidiaries of the holding are Foton Motor (agricultural machinery, buses, trucks), BAW (SUVs and military vehicles), and BAIC Motor (passenger cars).

-The state-owned holding company BAIC Group, which is controlled by the Beijing government, has several business units.
-One of them is BAIC Motor, which is engaged in the production of passenger cars.
-It was established in 2010 and by now has managed to acquire many subsidiaries.
-Since 2015, it has owned a large stake in Mercedes-Benz Leasing.
+The state-owned holding company BAIC Group, which the Beijing government controls, has several business units.
+One of them is BAIC Motor, which produces passenger cars.
+Established in 2010, it has acquired many subsidiaries and has owned a large stake in Mercedes-Benz Leasing since 2015.

 GAC Group